isabella232/limitless-flows-blueprint/blueprint/index.md

 The API key and Group Name are passed through to SmartCrowd via Data Actions, and these values enable you to submit questions and customer dialogues to Limitless GigCX.

 ## The data actions
-We will use Data Actions to call the Limitless GigCX APIs.
+We use Data Actions to call the Limitless GigCX APIs.
 There are twelve data actions saved in this blueprint under the "Data Actions" subdirectory.
-Before importing the Data Actions, you should be sure to have both the "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
+Before importing the Data Actions, be sure to have both "Web Services Data Actions" integration and the “Genesys Cloud Data Actions” installed and made active.
 For more information see, [About the web services data actions integration](https://help.mypurecloud.com/?p=127163 "Goes to the About the web services data actions integration article") in the Genesys Cloud Resource Center.

 Now we import each of the twelve data actions.
 For more information see, [Import or export a data action for integrations](https://help.mypurecloud.c}om/?p=161024 "Goes to the Import or export a data action for integrations article") in the Genesys Cloud Resource Center.